skaustubh04/assembly-practice/RISC-V/registers/README.md

         RV32 -> 32-bit (4-byte) registers
         RV64 -> 64-bit (8-byte) registers

- - The **32 general-purpose registers** available in RISC-V are as follows, along with their alternate names (which are preferred to be used), and their explanation:
+ - The **32 general-purpose registers** available in RISC-V are as follows, along with their alternate names (which are preferred to be used), and their explanation: <br>
         ![Register Alt Names](risc-v_register_alt_names.jpg)

 ## Dedicated Registers